 His photographic art spans the grandiose to the intimate and has been on display in the DFW International Airport, in James Gallery in Pittsburgh, PA, and in the 2010 juried art show “Innovations” at Contents Interiors design center, Tucson, AZ.
-He participated as an Artist-in-Residence at Petrified Forest National Park in 2006.

-Thomas won a Silver Award and two “Nominee Awards” in the 2008 International Masters Cup Aperture Awards, a prestigious online competition that recognizes excellence in color photography.
+He participated as an Artist-in-Residence at Petrified Forest National Park in 2006 and won a Silver Award and two “Nominee Awards” in the 2008 International Masters Cup Aperture Awards, a prestigious online competition that recognizes excellence in color photography.

 In 2010, Mountain Press Publishing released a greatly expanded edition of his children’s book HIDDEN LIFE OF THE DESERT, first published by Crown (1990), a title that made the John Burroughs List of Outstanding Nature Books for Young Readers.
 And as author/publisher of THE SOUTHWEST INSIDE OUT (Wild Horizons Publishing, FOURTH EDITION :: 2014 , ISBN: 978-1-879728-06-6), he has captured four top regional and national publishing honors.

 BARRY B. BROWN

-Avid outdoorsman and underwater photographer, Barry Brown has spent the last seven years documenting life above and below water in Curacao, Netherlands Antilles, and managed the Dolphin Academy’s Photoshop Office for six of those years.
+Avid outdoorsman and underwater photographer, Barry Brown spent 11 years documenting life above and below water in Curacao, Netherlands Antilles, and managed the Dolphin Academy’s Photoshop Office for six of those years.
 Focusing on the island’s coral reefs, he has worked hand-in-hand with several businesses and environmental groups, including Ikelite, the Smithsonian Institution, and SECORE, a marine conservation organization based in the Netherlands.
 Barry is an Ikelite Ambassador.
 And in conjunction with the Smithsonian’s Deep-Sea Project, 10 of Barry’s photographs of new fish species are showcased in a beautiful set of Commemorative Stamps issued by Curacao Post in 2015.